-- If the department fails to adopt rules to implement this chapter within one hundred twenty (120) days of the effective date of this chapter, any citizen may commence a mandamus action in the district court to compel the department to perform the actions mandated under this chapter. - (2) If the department fails to establish the verification system required by section 39-9118 within one hundred twenty (120) days of the effective date of this chapter, any citizen may commence a mandamus action in the district court to compel the department to perform the actions mandated by this chapter. - (3) If the department fails to issue a registry identification card or a notice of denial within forty-five (45) days of submission of an application or renewal, the registry identification card is deemed issued, and a copy of the registry identification card application or renewal is deemed a valid registry identification card.
+(1) If the Department fails to adopt rules to implement this chapter within one hundred twenty (120) days of the effective date of this chapter, any citizen may commence a mandamus action in the district court to compel the Department to perform the actions mandated under this chapter.

-(4) If at any time after one hundred forty (140) days following the effective date of this chapter the department is not accepting applications or has not adopted rules allowing qualifying patients to submit applications, a notarized statement by a qualifying patient containing the information required in an application pursuant to section 39-9109, together with a written certification issued by a practitioner within the ninety (90) days immediately preceding the notarized statement, are deemed a valid registry identification card.
+- (2) If the Department fails to establish the verification system required by section 39-9218 within one hundred twenty (120) days of the effective date of this chapter, any citizen may commence a mandamus action in the district court to compel the Department to perform the actions mandated by this chapter. - (3) If the Department fails to issue a registry identification card or a notice of denial within forty-five (45) days of submission of an application or renewal, the registry identification card is deemed issued, and a copy of the registry identification card application or renewal is deemed a valid registry identification card. - (4) If at any time after one hundred forty (140) days following the effective date of this chapter the Department is not accepting applications or has not adopted rules allowing qualifying patients to submit applications, a notarized statement by a qualifying patient containing the information required in an application pursuant to section 39-9209, together with a written recommendation issued by a practitioner within the ninety (90) days immediately preceding the notarized statement, are deemed a valid registry identification card.

 SECTION 2.
-Severability
+SMALL AMOUNT MARIJUANA DECRIMINALIZATION